Council for Clinical Certification in Audiology and Speech-Language Pathology: Certification Disclosure Appeals

 The following summarizes the time lines in the appeal process, beginning from the date an appealable decision is transmitted from the CFCC.

-- Applicant submits appeal within 60 days of the CFCC decision letter.
+- Applicant submits appeal within 60 days of the CFCC decision letter for further consideration.

-- Appeal Panel is appointed within 30 days of receipt of appeal.
+- If the request for appeal meets the requirements, an Appeal Panel is appointed within 30 days of receipt of appeal.

-- CFCC forwards to the Appeal Panel and applicant, within 7 days of the appointment of the Appeal Panel, a copy of the record made before the CFCC and any written statement further explaining the certification decision.
+- Within 14 days of the appointment of the Appeal Panel, the CFCC forwards a copy of the record made before the CFCC and any written statement further explaining the certification decision to the Appeal Panel and applicant.

-- Appeal Hearing (or meeting to consider written appeal) occurs within 60 days of the appointment of the Appeal Panel.
+- Appeal Hearing (or meeting to consider written appeal) occurs by telephone conference within 60 days of the appointment of the Appeal Panel.

 - Appeal Panel transmits final decision and its basis within 15 days of the Appeal Hearing or Appeal Panel meeting.